MoeBuTa/MoeBuTa/README.md

 ## Projects

+👩‍👧‍👦 [Starick](https://github.com/codersforcauses/starick) - A desktop and mobile website aiming to raise funds and awareness for Starick.

 🔐 [MTDSimTime](https://github.com/MoeBuTa/MTDSimTime) - A research project on the simulation and evaluation of multiple moving target defence in the time domain.

 🏥 [PubMedConnections](https://github.com/PubMedConnections/PubMedConnections) - A tool for exploring the relationships between authors in the PubMed database.